GWeindel/gweindel.github.io-src/content/posts/lectures_mixedmodels.md

 __Introduction__

-This is a serie of lecture I gave to doctoral students in psychology and neuroscience at Aix-Marseille Université in April 2021.
+This is a series of lectures I gave to doctoral students in psychology and neuroscience at Aix-Marseille Université in April 2021.
 The course aimed at giving enough information and examples about mixed models to allow students to think about how they can apply such models to their data.

 All the course is intended to be "hands-on" and therefore the R code is provided with reproducible examples (mainly simulations).
 The code is meant to be accessible to beginners so it remains simple and redundant (and...
 I'm a python user so I don't get all the tidyverse things for now).